aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 library or in `packages/toolkit`.
 If your work could be re-used by other packages (e.g. auth mechanisms, utilities), then it may belong in the core library.
 If instead you are adding something toolkit specific (eg. an integration to a new AWS service in the Explorer Tree), consider putting it in `packages/toolkit`.
+To import from the core library, please export your desired code using `index.ts` files, and add an appropriate `exports` statement in `packages/core/package.json`.

 Unless otherwise stated, the documentation throughout this project is referring to the code and functionality in `packages/core/` and `packages/toolkit`.